BareBones-RPG/BareBones-RPG.github.io/README.md

 ## Burn Mechanic

-Players can use their attributes to push their limit once a session using the burn action with the chosen attribute.
+Players can push their character’s limits by using the Burn action, which allows them to expend attribute points to succeed when they’ve failed a roll.

-The Burn mechanic can be used when the player character succeeds or fails their roll.
+The Burn mechanic can be used when the player character fails their roll.
+They may choose to modify the result by sacrificing attribute points, even if the new result is better or worse.

 - [Back to TOC](#table-of-contents)

 ### Minor Burn:

-- Effect: The player character who uses burn will lose 1 point from their score.
+- Effect: The player character loses 1 point from their chosen attribute score.
-- Example: A player character is in the heat of combat and rolled a 4; this is not a hit.
-The player character can push harder and burn a point of their attribute (MIGHT/INSIGHT) to turn their roll of 4 into a 5, which is a success and will hit the enemy.
+- Example: A player character in the heat of combat rolls a 4, which is not a hit.
+They can push harder and burn 1 point from their MIGHT or INSIGHT to re-roll the attack.
+The player then rolls 3 dice for the attack (using MIGHT), resulting in 5, 1, and 4.
+They succeed due to the 5 rolled on one of the dice.
 - Recovery: A player character who loses a point of their attribute due to a Minor Burn can recover that point by taking a Breather.

 ### Major Burn:

-- Effect: The player character who usesf burn will lose 2 points from their score.
+- Effect: The player character loses up to 2 points from their chosen attribute score.
+The player rolls their attribute check twice.
+If the first roll is successful, they only burn 1 point.
+If both rolls are needed (because the first roll failed), they burn 2 points from their attribute.
-- Example: A player character is climbing a cliff, and rolled a 3 on their MIGHT roll.
-They can push their body and use up 2 points of their MIGHT to complete their climb.
+- Example: A player character is climbing a cliff and rolls 3 dice for MIGHT, resulting in 3, 3, and 2.
+After declaring the Burn, they roll again, getting 2, 1, and 3, which is not enough to succeed.
+They roll a second time and get 5, 4, and 2, successfully completing the climb due to the 5.
+Because they needed both rolls, they burn 2 points from MIGHT.
-- Recovery: A player character who loses 2 points of their attribute due to a Major Burn can recover their points with a long rest (uninterrupted sleep with ration and waterskin).
+- Recovery: Points lost from Major Burn can be recovered after a long rest (uninterrupted sleep with rations and waterskin).
-- Minimum Attribute Score: A Major Burn cannot reduce an attribute below 1.

 ### Critical Burn:

 - Effect: The player character expends all remaining points in the chosen attribute for a single, extraordinary action.
-The outcome is determined by the GM and should be narratively impactful and thematically appropriate.
+This will reduce the attribute to 0.
+Once the attribute reaches 0, the character suffers a Debility associated with that attribute, preventing them from taking any further actions related to it until they recover.
+Recovery requires a week of rest or completion of a special condition set by the GM.
-- Example: A character leaps across a seemingly impossible chasm, channels immense power for a devastating attack, or resists a mind control effect with sheer willpower.
+- Example: A character leaps across a seemingly impossible chasm or unleashes immense power in combat.
+To perform this feat, they expend all their remaining MIGHT points, reducing MIGHT to 0.
+As a result, they become Fatigued (due to 0 MIGHT) and cannot perform any physically demanding actions until they recover.

-- Recovery: A character who uses a Critical Burn cannot recover the expended attribute points until they complete a special quest, achieve a significant milestone, or fulfill a condition set by the GM.
-- Limitations: Critical Burns are limited to one per character per session.
+#### Debilities:

+- AGILITY: Dazed – The character is disoriented and cannot move quickly or perform actions requiring dexterity or balance.
+- INSIGHT: Frightened – The character is overwhelmed with fear or doubt, unable to make rational decisions.
+- MIGHT: Fatigued – The character is physically exhausted and cannot perform any physically demanding tasks.
+- WILLPOWER: Broken – The character's spirit is shattered, leaving them unable to resist mental influence or summon resolve.

 The GM has final say on whether a Critical Burn is appropriate for a given situation and its outcome.